 READ NEXT: Floppy Iris Syndrome

 A serious, penetrating eye injury can damage your iris and cause the pupil to become dilated and irregular in shape.
 Sometimes, this sort of injury can occur during an eye surgery, such as a complicated cataract surgery or a corneal transplant.

 Brain injury or disease

 A head injury, stroke or brain tumor can affect how your pupils react to light and cause dilated pupils.
 One or both eyes may be affected.

-This is why you see physicians checking an athlete's pupils with a penlight following head trauma sustained during sports competitions, or when a patient arrives at a hospital emergency department with other possible stroke symptoms.
+This is why you see physicians checking an athlete's pupils with a penlight following head trauma sustained during sporting events, or when a patient arrives at a hospital emergency department with other possible stroke symptoms.

 Recreational drug use

-A number of illegal drugs used for recreational purposes, however, cause dilated pupils and slow your eyes' ability to react to light.
-These include:
+A number of illegal drugs, however, do directly cause dilated pupils.
+This slows your eyes' ability to react to light.

 Benign episodic unilateral mydriasis